What Is an Operational Definition? Definition and 4 Examples

 Such is a remarkable list of tasks, a defining to-do list if we describe it in other words.
 It is a useful tool when the parties are interested in some matter and simple dictionary definitions are no longer sufficient.
 An operational definition is not born at once; it is refined in the process of new attempts to satisfy those who depend on it.

-Do you want to see other specific examples of clear and measurable descriptions (some of them are crazily long)?
+Do you want to see other specific examples of operational definitions (some of them are crazily long)?
 Read this blog post.

 Were you glad to discover what the special form of list, operational definition is?
 Subscribe to the “So List” blog and discover more about the forms lists and checklists take.